-A 'lock-in' in gas-based technology can be avoided - The long-term strategic policy goal of deep emissions reductions points to a danger in using a fixed PEF, i.e. that products bought now on the basis of a PEF, favouring gas-based over electricity based technology, will lead to a 'lock-in' of higher emissions in the medium-long term.
-This is a problem as achieving the scale of emissions reductions required by 2050 almost certainly mandates a switch to electric heating powered by renewables.
-Feedback from stakeholders suggests that this is an issue best addressed by other policy measures which target the overall energy mix and efficiency.
+Danger of 'lock-in' of gas-based appliances - The long-term strategic policy goal of deep emissions reductions points to a danger in using a fixed PEF, i.e. that products bought now on the basis of a PEF, favouring gas-based over electricity-based technology, will lead to a 'lock-in' of higher emissions in the medium to long term.
+This is a problem as achieving the scale of emissions reductions required by 2050 almost certainly mandates a switch to electric heating, powered by low carbon electricity.
+Some stakeholders suggest that this 'lock-in' is an issue best addressed by other policy measures which target the overall energy mix and efficiency.
+The opponents of use of a PEF see this as a critical reason to avoid the use of a PEF and de-facto favouring gas, i.e. if heating must be electrified eventually then why incentivise a lock-in to gas appliances now?